Frequently Asked Questions

 Can I use one of the videos on a television program?

-The DVD is licensed to an individual user.
-If multiple people in your organization would need to use a DVD in their presentations, you would need to purchase multiple copies of the DVD.
-If you are interested in doing so, we do have volume pricing for purchases of 3 or more DVDs.
-See our Volume Pricing page for details.
+Our products are licensed to an individual user.
+If multiple people in your organization would need to use our products or videos in their presentations simultaneously, you would need a multi-user or site license.
+If you are interested in such a license, email dvd@viscog.com for more information.

 Ordering